Barn roof styles – which one is right for your timber framed project?

 Mono-pitched roof

 A mono-pitched roof, also known as a shed roof or single-sloped roof, is a roof style characterised by a single sloping plane that covers the entire roof.
 Unlike traditional roofs with multiple slopes, a mono-pitched roof has a single angle of inclination, creating a simple and modern design.
-This roof style offers unique architectural opportunities and practical advantages.
+This roof is particularly useful for heated barns in winter since it provides flexibility in terms of insulation and heating efficiency.

 mono-pitched roof